Devotion And Support After The Tragic Loss Of A Loved One

 Answering Frequently Asked Questions About Wrongful Death Lawsuits

 Who Can Bring A Claim?

 In Missouri, the spouse, child or parent of a deceased adult may pursue a wrongful death claim.
 Missouri law also allows a parent to bring forth wrongful death claims after a minor child has been killed in a serious accident.
 A sibling may bring forth a claim only in cases where no other surviving family members exist.
 Illinois allows the spouse, child or parent of a deceased minor to file a claim.

 Wrongful death claims are brought forth by a surviving family member of the deceased.
-A wrongful death claim generally focuses on recovery rather than punishing the at-fault party.
+A wrongful death claim generally focuses on recovery money rather than punishing the at-fault party with prison or fines, thus it is a civil matter.
 To prove a wrongful death, you must be able to: